Your Basic Rights

 Tactics Police Use to Get a Confession

-Police officers use a variety of tactics in order to obtain confessions from people accused of committing crimes.
-If police want to question you, you need to know what to expect and how protect your rights.
+Police officers use a variety of interrogation tactics in order to obtain confessions from people accused of committing crimes.
+Know what to expect and how to protect your rights.

 -